The Aberdeen Saturday Pioneer: Calling for the genocide of the Lakota

 Some commenters have argued Baum's views elsewhere display greater nuance with regard to the plight of Native Americans, particularly in his later children's novel The Wonderful Wizard of Oz published a decade later, containing allegorical references to the treatment of Native peoples.

+Financial problems

 Due to financial problems the paper ceased publication, with the final issue of The Pioneer being published on March 21, 1891.